da-phil/photostats/README.md

 # Photography Statistics

-Python library to extract statistics from EXIF data and show it on the commandline as well as matplotlib histogram plots.
+Python library to extract statistics from JPG EXIF tags and show it as a histogram both on the commandline as well as matplotlib histogram plots.

-Credit goes to Jason Millwards [photography-statistics](https://github.com/JasonMillward/photography-statistics) for providing a good foundation for this script.
+Credit goes to Jason Millwards [photography-statistics](https://github.com/JasonMillward/photography-statistics) for providing a good foundation and inspiration for this script.

+The script works for the following EXIF tags:
+* FocalLength
+* ISOSpeedRatings
+* ExposureTime
+* LensModel

+It has been tested on my entire image folder which contains approx. 125 000 pictures.

 ### Installation